fredericcormier/WesternMusicElements/README.md

 Copy all the files in the WMLib folder to your project and  `#import "WMPool.h"` where needed.

 The ***WMPool*** is a singleton instance that provides the most commonly used Western Chords and  Scales.
-You can add your own scales and chords using the Ruby Script provided. (see the wiki for details)
+You can add your own scales and chords using the Ruby facilities provided. (see the wiki for details <https://github.com/fredericcormier/WesternMusicElements/wiki/Ruby-Scripts>)

 You can ask for notes:
 `gSharp5 = [[WMPool pool]noteWithRoot:@"g" accidental:@"#" octave:5];`